bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

   the sum over the first 100 FFT terms, which breaks down as theta->90 deg.
 Row 5 shows the full numerical integration of the surface current.

-The max theta of the FFTed beams is set by the sampling of the x/y plane.
+The max polar angle theta of the FFTed beams is set by the sampling of the x/y plane.
 In binning J to produce the left hand column I can choose the bin size, but if I choose too small a bin size I get holes.
 Since HFSS chooses the native sampling of the surface, I don't think there's much I can do to increase the resolution.
 The surface integral beam has no such limitation.